bartificer/programming-by-stealth/docs/pbs99.md

 console.log(jordanianDinar.amountAsHumanFloat(1234.5678)); // 1,234.568
 ```

-The `DenomimnatedCurrency` class also overrides the default `.amountAsHumanFloat()` instance function, so what purpose does it serve?
+The `DenominatedCurrency` class also overrides the default `.amountAsHumanFloat()` instance function, so what purpose does it serve?

 The obvious first answer is that just because two sub-classes choose to override a default does not mean a third, fourth, or one millions sub-class won't!

 But, there is a more nuanced answers — notice that the version of the function defined in the `DecimalCurrency` class calls the default version provided by the parent class in the special case where the amount is an integer.
 It does so using the `super` keyword.
-The same is true of the implementation of this function in the `DenominatedCurrency` class too BTW.
+The same is true of the implementation of this function in the `DenominatedCurrency` class too by the way.

 #### 3. Requirements Child Classes Must Meet